-Free tutorial services are offered in Lurleen Wallace Hall room 206 on the Jefferson Campus and in the Learning Resource Center on the Shelby-Hoover Campus.
+Free tutorial services are offered in Lurleen Wallace Hall room 206 on the Jefferson Campus and in the Learning Success Center on the Shelby-Hoover Campus.
 Tutors are available to provide assistance in math and English courses.
-Specific questions may be emailed to the tutors at tutor@jeff-stateonline.com.
-Tutor schedules are posted in the Learning Success Center in Lurleen Wallace Hall room 206, the Learning Resource Center GSB 122 and on the college website.
+Specific questions may be emailed to the tutors at tutor@jeffstateonline.com.
+Tutor schedules are posted in the Learning Success Center in Lurleen Wallace Hall room 206, the Learning Success Center GSB 102 and on the college website.
+The College provides access each term to online tutorial services for all students enrolled in math or English courses.